 With the Middle East in the background, financial markets are turning their attention to Friday's jobs report and other U.S. economic data slated for this week.

 President Barack Obama told Hosni Mubarak on Tuesday an orderly transition of power in Egypt "must begin now" in remarks critical of the Egyptian leader's plan to stay in office six more months.

 "What happens is the market moves on, and it has in every event," one pro says.
 "Unless there is a growing concern of contagion that affects the oil markets, the market will go on now."

 Decades of autocratic government and a lack of free elections are, of course, the main drivers of the political upheaval in Egypt.
 But did the sinking dollar and skyrocketing food prices trigger the massive unrest now occurring in Egypt — or the greater Arab world for that matter?

-Plus, get calls on the chipmakers and more.
+Plus, get calls Cramer’s favorite bank stock, the aerospace and truck bull markets and more.

 Blackrock sent out a short memo yesterday on the ongoing situation in Egypt.